allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * D5 - Appears to improve with substitution

 D4 and D5 are both in the overall permissive subcluster, which seems to be subdivided into "anything but proline" and very permissive/improving subclusters.

+### D0

+A single position in ADRB2 (29), which appears to prefer being a serine.
+This is potentially because there's a repulsive charge interaction with a nearby glutamate, although that wouldn't explain why serine specifically and not any other residue.

 ### D1